Nile-O/ICT2Assignment_moviesApp/README.md

 [ An expansion of the moviesApp from labs ]

 e.g.
 + Similar Movies List - when viewing a movie's details a link to similar movies is available which will bring the user to the list of similar movies to that particular movie selected.
+Using Parameterized URL.
-+ Feature 2
++ Top Rated Movies List - used current blank option 3 on menu to display top rated movies from a static URL
 + Feature 3
 + etc
 + etc